ProjectEvergreen/greenwood/www/pages/guides/now.md

 1. Click **deploy**

-Done It will start building your first deployment and will update each time you make changes to the master branch of your repo.
+Done.
+It will start building your first deployment and will update each time you make changes to the master branch of your repo.